 Apart from all the important functions.
 The points mentioned below are the crucial function of the thyroid.

 - Iodine Factor: Iodine is an essential ingredient that our body needs for it to function properly.
 A healthy thyroid gland can pick up iodine from your bloodstream effortlessly.
+For that reason it’s important you do a thyroid test at home or at the clinic once in a while.

 - T4 Production: The thyroid gland produces about 80 to 100 micrograms of T4 per day.
 And our body needs roughly 10 times that amount of T4, about 1000 mcg.
 You get this amount of T4 to your body only if you have healthy thyroid function.